Iranian nationality law: Citizenship transfer through mother

 A new policy allowing Iranian women to pass down their citizenship to their children at birth started to effect from 2020.
-As of mid-November, about 75,000 people had applied for citizenship under the new law.
+As of mid-November, at least 150,000 people had applied for citizenship under the new law.

 Naturalisation

 An application for naturalisation must be submitted to either directly to the Ministry of Foreign Affairs, or through the Governors, or the Governors-General and must contain certified copies of identity documents in relation to the applicant and his family (wife and children), a certificate certifying the period of residence, a clean criminal record, sufficient property, and employment that ensures a livelihood.

 Deprivation of citizenship, dual nationality

 Iran does not recognize dual nationality, and considers dual citizens as Iranian citizens only.
 Nevertheless, Article 977 of the Civil Code of Iran deals with multiple citizenship.
 As a consequence of Paragraphs 2, 4, or 5 of article 976, some Iranian minors may have multiple citizenship.
 If those who have attained citizenship under Clause 4 wish to retain the non-Iranian nationality after age 18, they have to inform Iran's Ministry of Foreign Affairs.

 In theory, voluntary renunciation of Iranian citizenship is possible for persons over the age of 25, subject to approval by the Council of Ministers.
 However this rarely occurs in practical terms.